Hire full time talent anywhere

 So far, we’ve looked at remote work allowances and remote work stipends as financial payments that are by companies directly to workers.

-However, the terms remote work allowance and stipend are also commonly used to refer to the tax deductions and refunds that remote workers are sometimes entitled to claim depending on where they live.
+However, the terms remote work allowance and stipend are also commonly used to refer to the tax deductions and refunds that remote workers are sometimes entitled to claim, depending on where they live.

-What is Remote Work Tax Relief?
+What Is Remote Work Tax Relief?

-Many people don’t realize that they can claim tax relief for working from home and miss out on valid tax deductions.
+Many people don’t realize they can claim tax relief for working from home and miss out on valid tax deductions.

 Essentially, remote work tax relief means that you’ll either pay less tax to account for any money you’ve spent on specific things (i.e., utilities and equipment), or get a refund for the amount of tax you’ve paid on these specific things.

-Where is it Available?
+Where Is It Available?

 The situation is different depending on where you’re based.